xbranch/ngx-security/projects/auth/README.md

 ## Password Flow

-Include `SecurityAuthModule` into `AppModule` and provide configuration for password-flow, tokens and http-interceptor.
+Include `SecurityAuthModule` into `AppModule` and provide configuration for password-flow and http-interceptor.

 ```typescript
 import { NgModule } from '@angular/core';